 - Cold temperatures slow the growth of germs, so make sure your fridge is running at the correct temperature - below 5°C - and not overcrowded

-- If you are using a frozen turkey, make sure you check how long it will take to defrost according to the packaging instructions
+- If you are using a frozen turkey, make sure you check how long it will take to defrost safely according to the packaging instructions

-- To prevent the spread of food poisoning germs like campylobacter, make sure you wash everything that has touched raw turkey, such as hands, utensils and work surfaces, with soap and hot water
+- To prevent the spread of food poisoning germs like campylobacter, make sure you wash everything that has touched raw turkey, such as hands, utensils and work surfaces with soap and hot water

-- Check turkey is cooked thoroughly – there should be no pink meat in the thickest parts and it should be steaming hot with juices running clear
+- Check the turkey is cooked thoroughly - there should be no pink meat in the thickest parts and it should be steaming hot with juices running clear

-If you are eating out this Christmas, remember all food premises in Ribble Valley, including restaurants, cafes, takeaways, sandwich shops, food retailers and supermarkets, have star ratings from five to zero for food hygiene.
+And if you are eating out this Christmas, remember all food premises in Ribble Valley, including restaurants, cafes, takeaways, sandwich shops, food retailers and supermarkets, have star ratings from five to zero for food hygiene.

 They are assessed on a wide range of criteria, such as the preparation, cooking, re-heating, cooling and storage of food, as well as effective pest control and waste disposal; whether employees are suitably supervised, instructed or trained in food hygiene; and the premises in a good state of repair.